 Population status: Historical, possibly extirpated from the state.

 Classification: The species is legally classified in Maryland as a “Protected Nongame Mammal” (COMAR 08.03.08.15) which limits take to the following conditions: (1) Permits to take protected nongame mammals may only be issued for: (a) Scientific research; (b) Educational purposes designed to further public awareness regarding the species; (c) Protection of human health and safety; or (d) To address damage to property.
 (2) Incidental taking permits are not required for protected nongame mammals.
 MD DNR currently ranks it as S1.
 However, the state conservation rank is likely to soon change to SH given the lack of any detections during a recently completed, intensive, multi-year survey and the lack of any records since 1967 (see below).
 The SH rank is defined as “Known only from historical records and some hope of rediscovery remains.
 There is some evidence that the species may no longer be present, but not enough to know with certainty.”
 The species is also designated as a species of greatest conservation need (SGNC) in the Maryland 2015 State Wildlife Action Plan.
+In addition, the species will likely be state listed as Endangered/Extirpated.
+Under this legal status, if a native species that occurred historically in MD is rediscovered, it may be state listed as Endangered through an expedited regulatory process.

 Legal status: No hunting or trapping season.